 Anticonvulsants (also commonly known as antiepileptic drugs or as antiseizure drugs) are a diverse group of pharmacological agents used in the treatment of epilepticseizures.
-Anticonvulsants also increasingly used the are being in treatment of bipolar disorderand borderline personality disorder since many seem to act as mood stabilizers, and for the treatment of neuropathic pain.
+Anticonvulsants increasingly being used are also in the treatment of bipolar disorderand borderline personality disorder since many seem to act as mood stabilizers, and for the treatment of neuropathic pain.
 Anticonvulsants suppress the rapid and excessive firing of neurons during seizures.
 Anticonvulsants also prevent the spread of the seizure within the brain.
 Some investigators have observed that anticonvulsants themselves may cause reduced IQ in children.
-However these adverse effects must be balanced against the significant risk epileptic seizures pose to children and the distinct possibility of death and devastating neurological sequelae secondary to seizures.
-Anticonvulsants accurately are more called antiepileptic drugs (abbreviated "AEDs"), and are often referred to as antiseizure drugs because they provide symptomatic treatment only and have not been demonstrated to alter the course of epilepsy.
+However these adverse effects must be balanced against the significant risk epileptic seizures pose to children and the distinct possibility of death and devastating Anticonvulsants neurological sequelae secondary to seizures. are more accurately called antiepileptic drugs (abbreviated "AEDs"), and are often referred to as antiseizure drugs because they provide symptomatic treatment only and have not been demonstrated to alter the course of epilepsy.